goldenson/maximeorefice/_posts/2020-03-08-investing.markdown

 ## Strategy

-The goal here financial independence to enjoy time with the people I love.
+The goal here is financial independence to enjoy time with the people I love.

 I'm a strong believer in 2 principles: